-- Enrollment periods: Paul Mitchell The School East Bay usually begins a new cosmetology and barbering class about every eight (8) weeks, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School East Bay for exact starting dates. - Holidays and school closures: Paul Mitchell The School East Bay allows the following holidays off: New Year's Day, Memorial Day, July 4, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development.
+- Enrollment periods: Paul Mitchell The School Fresno usually begins a new cosmetology class about every six (6) weeks, depending upon space availability.
+Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Fresno for exact starting dates. - O Holidays and school closures: Paul Mitchell The School Fresno allows the following holidays off: New Year's Day, Memorial Day, July 4, Labor Day, Thanksgiving Day, December 24 and 25, and one day per month for staff personal development.
 These dates are determined according to the calendar each year.
 Additional holidays may be added to the schedule at the discretion of school administration.
 The school is open for business unless there is a declared State of Emergency.
-Unexpected closures will be posted on email or social media. - 1 Enrollment contract: Paul Mitchell The School East Bay clearly outlines the obligation of both the school and the student in the enrollment contract.
-A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School East Bay offers a variety of monthly financial payment schedules.
-See Paul Mitchell The School East Bay's Admissions Leader or Financial Aid Leader for details.
+Unexpected closures will be reported via the schools website and/or Facebook page. - Enrollment contract: Paul Mitchell The School FresnoFresno clearly outlines the obligation of both the school and the student in the enrollment contract.
+A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Fresno offers a variety of monthly financial payment schedules.
+See Paul Mitchell The School Fresno's Financial Aid Leader for details.